leonavevor/mcp_travelassistant/BlogPost.md

 # Model Context Protocol: The Universal Standard Revolutionizing AI Integration

 I have been hearing a lot about MCP (Model Context Protocol) in my feeds.
-So what is MCP and why is it the next big thing in AI.
+So what is MCP and why is it the next big thing in AI?
 I set out to find out more and in the process ended up building a suite of MCP servers to help me in travel planning.

-But before I jump in with the project, let us get on the same page on what MCP is (*if you would rather want to hear about the project first, head on to the section: **Real-World Project: The Intelligent Travel Assistant***).
+But before I jump in with the project, let us understand what MCP is (*if you would rather want to hear about the project first, head on to the section: **Real-World Project: The Intelligent Travel Assistant***).

 ## The Predicament that led to MCP

-Apparently, the AI revolution was hitting a wall—but not the one you might expect.
+Apparently, the AI revolution was hitting a wall — but not the one you might expect.
 While LLMs have achieved breathtaking capabilities in reasoning and generation, they remain frustratingly isolated in data silos, unable to seamlessly interact with the rich ecosystem of tools and information sources that could unleash their true potential.
-Every new integration requires custom logic, fragmented authentication schemes, and brittle connections that break when you need them most.
+Every new integration requires custom logic, different authentication schemes, and brittle connections that break when you need them most.

 Imagine trying to build an intelligent travel assistant today.
 You want users to simply ask: *"Find flights, hotels and things to do for a family of two in Banff, Alberta in June considering weather conditions.
 My budget is $5000 USD"* and receive comprehensive, coordinated results.
 But to make this happen, you must manually integrate six different APIs—each with unique authentication, different data formats, inconsistent error handling, and separate rate limiting schemes.
 One API change breaks your entire system.
 Adding a new travel service requires weeks of custom integration work even with powerful agent orchestration frameworks like [LangGraph](https://www.langchain.com/langgraph).